notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 > Recoil works and thinks like React!

-Recoil.js is an experimental library developed by the Facebook team with simplicity and compatibility in mind.
-It was developed specifically for React, and that makes it super easy to get started and integrate it in your React or React Native project.
-It feels native because they kept the API, the semantics and behavior as Reactish as possible.
+[Recoil.js](https://recoiljs.org/) is an experimental library developed by the Facebook team with simplicity and compatibility in mind.
+It was developed specifically for React, and that makes it super easy to get started and integrate it into your React or React Native project.
+It feels native because they kept the API, semantics, and behavior as Reactish as possible.

 In recoil, there are 2 main building blocks: atoms and selectors.

-**Atoms** are the shared state; individual units of state.
+**Atoms** are the shared state; individual units of the state.

 **Selectors** are pure functions, that consume atoms (or other selectors), process the data, and return it.
 They are used to create derivative data.